tom-draper/persona/README.md

 ## Limitations

 Personas generated are basic <b>approximations</b>.
 Character features are naively generated under the assumption that each feature is independent from one another.
 This assumption is not true; knowing a person's age could help you better predict their religion.
 However, the sourcing of accurate and large scale data necessary for the joint probabilities for all feature combinations is exponentially harder to achieve.
 As a result, generated characters should be taken with a pinch of salt, and very occasionally personas will be generated that have a combination of features that may seem extremely unlikely or even impossible.
 Obviously, the fewer features included in the persona, the easier it is to approximate, and the less likely this is to occur.

+Demographic data can change quite rapidly, and surveys take a long time to conduct, so the data used to generate profiles will always be somewhat outdated.
+Although, I still believe using outdated data in this way is an improvement over manual character creation in terms of representation as it will bypass any biases or misconceptions you may hold.

+With this aim, this project is only as good as its data.
+There will certainly be minorities that make up a tiny proportion of the population that are missing from survey data (or grouped into an 'other' category) and therefore cannot surface during character generation.
+Improvement to data is an imperative and continuous goal for this project.

 ## Contributions